grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-and the "version 2" looking like this:
+and the "version 2" (the new one) would be:

 {lang="csharp"}
 ~~~